NLog/NLog.github.io/_posts/2015-05-28-nlog-4-release-candidate.md

 ### Other

-* The `EventLogTarget.Source` now accepts Layout-renderers.
+* The `EventLogTarget.Source` now accepts layout-renderers.
 But beware that the layout renderers can be used when in- or uninstalling the target.
 *	The `Console`- and `ColorConsole` target has an `encoding` property.
 *	The application domain layout renderer has been added.
 Examples: `${appdomain}`, `${appdomain:format=short}` or `${appdomain:format=long}`.
 *	Added `CallSiteLineNumber` layout renderer. usage: `${callsite-linenumber}`